Normalize

 phippery.normalize.rank_data(ds, data_table='counts', inplace=True, per_sample=False, new_table_name='rank')[source]

 Compute the rank of specified enrichment layer.
-The rank is decending
+The rank is descending

 Parameters: